NXP eIQ software provides the enablement software for Machine Learning application optimized for i.MX SoCs.

 Note: To facilitate the comprehension of this article, we will create a directory in home called

 ~/yocto-ml-build.
 You can, of course, use any name you want.

-Note: At the time of this writing, we tested the building with the latest monthly release of the Toradex BSP Layers and Reference Images for Yocto Project Software, version
+Note: At the time of this writing, we tested the building with the latest quarterly release of the Toradex BSP Layers and Reference Images for Yocto Project Software, version

 meta-ml with newer BSP versions; however, we didn't test it.